3D Printing

 There are strange edges on the bottom and stuff was printed that doesn’t even appear in my model!

 That can be.
 These strange borders on the bottom are the brim.
 This is printed to increase the adhesion to the printing plate, without it the model could slip away during printing.
 The brim can be removed fairly easily with a cutter knife and needle nose pliers.
-If the printed object contains other things that were not present in the model, they are most likely support structures that are automatically created and inserted by Cura.
+If the printed object contains other things that were not present in the model, they are most likely support structures that are automatically created and inserted by the slicer.
 These can usually be easily removed and have their support function only during printing.
 If you printed on the Formlabs, these are also support structures.
 Normally, these can simply be broken off from the part or removed with a flat side cutter. removed with a flat side cutter.

 Can’t you do the post-processing (removing brim and support structures, etc.) for me?